 - International Relations

 At least 15 hours of political science course work must be at the 3000 or 4000 level.
 B.A. degree students may take a maximum of 3 hours of political science on a satisfactory/unsatisfactory basis; this can include any course except the required courses in the core curriculum.

 Note: Students should determine their educational objectives and consult with an advisor regarding a plan of study as early as possible.
-Those students who are uncertain of their future plans are urged to include in their 36-45 hours of political science a broad set of courses in American politics, public policy and administration, public law, comparative politics, international politics, political theory, and methodology.
-In addition to this general course of study in political science, the department offers B.A. degree students several specialized programs of study in political science geared to various student academic and career interests.
-These tracks include Graduate School Preparation, Legal Studies, American Politics, Public Policy and Administration, and International and Comparative Studies.
+Those students who are uncertain of their future plans are urged to include in their 39-51 hours of political science a broad set of courses in American politics, public policy and administration, public law, comparative politics, and international politics.
+In addition to this general course of study in political science, the department offers B.A. degree students several specialized interests that have minors.
 For a detailed description of these tracks, consult the Political Science listing in the Campus Bulletin.

 Majors should round out their program by including relevant electives in other departments such as economics, history or criminal justice.